 MPI will be looking for any foreign animals, insects, mud, dirt, and food or plant material.
 If any of the above are found they may be cleaned, confiscated or destroyed at your cost.
 It is essential that all items imported are declared and are as clean as possible.

 In most circumstances only an approved carrier can enter the port to pick up your vehicle, however Kiwi Motorhome Importing have the contacts and only use the best carriers in the business and we will ensure the safe delivery of your Motorhome to our compliance facility.
+We also hold the necessary induction accreditation for the Port of Tauranga.

 Almost all NZ based insurance companies may be able to insure your vehicle once it arrives in NZ before it is complied and registered.
 They can use the vehicle’s unique 17 digit VIN number initially – then once it’s registered, you can update them with the correct number plate details.
 Our marine and trade insurance policies will cover your vehicle right up to handing the motorhome or caravan over to you.
 Please talk with us as we can advise you on the industries best insurers, and we will let you know when you need to activate your own insurance.

 Upon entry to NZ, your motorhome will need to complete entry compliance formalities and a WOF (warrant of fitness) inspection or a COF (certificate of fitness), along with electrical and gas inspection/modifications and certification to complete the compliance process.
 Caravans do not require entry compliance, however electrical and gas certifications are required.
 Should you wish to ‘Freedom Camp or Wild Camp’ you will then be required to be fully self-contained to meet current NZ council by-laws and regulations.
-We can provide all the necessary certifications.
+We can provide all the necessary certifications from accredited practitioners.

 When you work with the Kiwi Motorhome Importing team, we are very experienced in what is required and we know exactly what you need, and we will ensure you have the correct documentation;